-- 7. Enhanced ScreenTips appears as users move the mouse pointer over items in the Ribbon, showing the name of the feature, the keyboard shortcut and a brief description of what the feature is used for, and help links. - 8.
-Quick Access Toolbar provides a single location for people to place the commands and features they use most frequently. - 9.
-KeyTips appear in front of the Ribbon tabs with a single letter or combination of letters for users to type to activate the feature when users press the Alt key.
+- 7. Enhanced ScreenTips appears as users move the mouse pointer over items in the Ribbon, showing the name of the feature, the keyboard shortcut and a brief description of what the feature is used for, and help links. - U 6 4 4 1 8.
+Quick Access Toolbar - provides a single location for people to place the commands and Home Insert features they use most frequently. - 9.
+KeyTips appear in front of the Ribbon tabs with a single letter or combination of letters for users to type to activate the feature when users press the Alt key. - Time saving tip: - ♣ Right Mouse Button allows users to access menu items easier and faster. - the "assigned" key) - Use Toolbars instead of Menu items.